Entering Starting Balances

 Unpaid invoices

 Do not use Journal Entries to enter Accounts Receivable or Accounts Payable Balances.
 Use the methods below.
+Why ?
+Using journal entries does not create an invoice so that customer and supplier statements are not available.

 Note: Be extremely careful when setting up starting balances and use dates prior to the period beginning date that you set up in the Summary Section.